UCL-CCS/EasyVVUQ/docs/source/old/basic_tutorial.rst

 convenience variables related to the application.

 .. note:: In this tutorial application execution is handled locally and by
           EasyVVUQ functions.
-In real world applications (especially for HPC applications the run step is beyond the scope of EasyVVUQ.
+In real-world applications (especially for HPC applications the run step is beyond the scope of EasyVVUQ.

 To run the workflow execute the following command ::